-Year 2011 was a year of learning and opportunity for me.
-My recent book, SQL Server Interview Questions and Answers, has received such overwhelming love and support from all of you.
+The year 2011 was a year of learning and opportunity for me.
+My recent book, SQL Server Interview Questions and Answers, have received such overwhelming love and support from all of you.
 While writing the book, I had two simple goals: (1) Master the Basics and (2) Ignite Learning.
 There was a constant request from the Community to take the learning of these books to the next level.
 Here is an article which discusses the Author’s Perspective.
 Let us see a puzzle on date functions.

 Beyond Relational has come up with a very interesting concept – they have converted a few of the questions from my book into the SQL Quiz.
 The quiz is indeed focused on my two goals.
 In addition, it’s going to put the learning of the book to a higher stage.
 Looking at this novel concept, Vinod Kumar (Co-author) and I have decided to help every participant and reader by giving a few hints and suggestions to solve the quiz.

 Using datetime functions inside SQL Server has always been a struggle even if there are multiple options.
 There have been interesting usages of GETDATE, but appealing functions like SYSDATETIME(), GETUTCDATE() and SYSYTCDATETIME() functions were also introduced.
 When would you use these functions and what are their differences?

 GETDATE() from the SQL Server 2000 days has been a common function which developers started to utilize.
 To answer the question, read the hint here.
 The changes on usage are fascinating as the precision levels and storage needs of these can be altered drastically.
 Can you name some of these changes?